Chito Loyzaga: Personal life

 Loyzaga is the son of Philippine basketball great Carlos Loyzaga and Vicky Cuerva.
 He and brother Joey Loyzaga became one of the few siblings to play in the PBA, eventually playing with Ginebra San Miguel.

 He is married to Ma.
-Antonia “Toni” Yulo, with whom he has three children, namely: Celina, Jose Joaquin, and Cecilia.
+Antonia "Toni" Yulo, with whom he has three children, namely: Celina, Jose Joaquin, and Cecilia.
 Yulo was executive director of the Manila Observatory from 2007 to 2016, and former president of National Resilience Council.
-In July 2022, Bongbong Marcos appointed her as secretary of the Department of Environment and Natural Resources.
+In July 2022, she was appointed secretary of the Department of Environment and Natural Resources by President Bongbong Marcos.

-In 2002, Loyzaga became the fourth commissioner of the Metropolitan Basketball Association.
-He was also a commissioner and executive director of the Philippine Sports Commission from 2010 to 2012.

-In 2013, he served as a basketball commissioner in the 76th Season of the UAAP.